oyinetare/ticketflow/README.md

 - Relational model matches the domain perfectly
 - Financial data requires bulletproof integrity

+- **Sqlite**
+  - **Sqlite was not designed for Client/Server Applications**: If there are many client programs sending SQL to the same database over a network, then use a client/server database engine instead of SQLite.
+SQLite will work over a network filesystem, but because of the latency associated with most network filesystems, performance will not be great.
+Also, file locking logic is buggy in many network filesystem implementations (on both Unix and Windows).
+If file locking does not work correctly, two or more clients might try to modify the same part of the same database at the same time, resulting in corruption.
+Because this problem results from bugs in the underlying filesystem implementation, there is nothing SQLite can do to prevent it.

+  - **High Concurrency**: SQLite supports an unlimited number of simultaneous readers, but it will only allow one writer at any instant in time.
+For many situations, this is not a problem.
+Writers queue up.
+Each application does its database work quickly and moves on, and no lock lasts for more than a few dozen milliseconds.
+But there are some applications that require more concurrency, and those applications may need to seek a different solution.

 #### Issues in design i.e. what problems are introduced, leading up to next section
 - Race condition happens in process of checking for available tickets  and actually decrementing them as slow payment processing creates large time window for concurrent requests
 ```